Virginia Rape Defense Lawyer

 We’ve seen alleged victims make false allegations because of vindictiveness, trying to cover up other lies or affairs, or trying to extort money from our clients.
 In other cases, drugs or alcohol may have impaired their memory and judgment.
 Whatever the cause, the allegations need the attention of an experienced Virginia rape defense attorney.
 Contact Johnson/Citronberg, PLLC today to get the legal support.

 We are one of the few law firms in Virginia that specialize in rape allegations and sex offense cases.
 We understand exactly what evidence is needed to fight back against false allegations and to prove that any sex was consensual.
+Our team of criminal defense lawyers is dedicated to providing a strong defense, protecting your rights, and working towards the best possible outcome in your case.

 To schedule a consultation, contact Johnson/Citronberg.